- D.M., Doctor of Music, Indiana University, 2001

 - B.A., Bachelor of Arts, Hiram College, 1985

-Tenor Brian Horne is associate professor of voice, specializing in studio voice and voice pedagogy, at the Indiana University Jacobs School of Music.
+Tenor Brian Horne is associate professor of music in voice and chair of the Department of Voice at the Indiana University Jacobs School of Music, where he specializes in studio voice and voice pedagogy.

-He holds a bachelor's degree from Hiram College in Ohio as well as master's and doctoral degrees from the Jacobs School.
-He has taught at the University of Missouri and Shorter College, and continues to perform and present master classes.
+He holds a bachelor’s degree from Hiram College in Ohio, and master’s and doctoral degrees from the Jacobs School.
+He previously taught at the University of Missouri and Shorter College and continues to perform and present master classes.

-Horne's former students perform at venues such as the Metropolitan Opera, Houston Grand Opera, Canadian Opera Company, Santa Fe, Opera Memphis, Atlanta Opera, Chicago Lyric, and Bayerishe Staatsoper (Munich), as well as with symphonies such as those of Colorado, Indianapolis, Cincinnati, Melbourne, and Cleveland.
+Horne’s former students perform at venues such as the Metropolitan Opera, Houston Grand Opera, Canadian Opera Company, Santa Fe Opera, Opera Memphis, Atlanta Opera, Lyric Opera of Chicago, and Bayerishe Staatsoper (Munich), as well as with symphonies such as those of Colorado, Indianapolis, Cincinnati, Melbourne, and Cleveland.
+In addition, they have sung leading roles on Broadway in shows such as Rock of Ages, Groundhog Day, and Spiderman: Turn Out the Dark.